Pradip-Kathiriya/Hand-written-Digit-Recognition-using-Convolution-Neural-Network/README.md

 ## Resutls and Analysis:

 1. PCA vs LDA
   - Principal Component Analysis (PCA) works by identifying the directions (components) that maximize the variance in a dataset.
 In other words, it seeks to find the linear combination of features that captures as much variance as possible.
 PCA is supervised dimensionality reduction techniques.
 Unlike PCA, however, LDA is a supervised learning method, which means it takes class labels into account when finding directions of maximum variance.
 This makes LDA particularly well-suited for classification tasks where you want to maximize class separability.
+  - For PCA number of principal component chosed are 10 and for LDA are 8.
- - For this classification problem, data compressed with LDA shows better performace than PCA.
+  - For this classification problem, data compressed with LDA shows better performance than PCA for most of the problem.

 2. Support Vector Machine with Linear Kernel
  - For linear Kernel, the hyperparameter is C. The C parameter tells the SVM optimization how much you want to avoid misclassifying each training example.
 For large values of C, the optimization will choose a smaller-margin hyperplane if that hyperplane does a better job of getting all the training points classified correctly.
 Conversely, a very small value of C will cause the optimizer to look for a larger-margin separating hyperplane, even if that hyperplane misclassifies more points.
 For very tiny values of C, you should get misclassified examples, often even if your training data is linearly separable.
  -

+3. Support Vector Machine with Polynomial Kernel
+- For polynomial kernel, the hyperparameter is degree of polynomial.
+The higher degree tends to make decision boundary more flexible to classify more number of training point correctly.

+6.